 Modern graphics processing units (GPUs) have dedicated video encoding/decoding hardware built-in, which is usually not operating when games are being played.
 NVIDIA has taken advantage of this to provide hardware-accelerated game capture – either recording or streaming, but not both at the same time.
 They call this technology Nvidia ShadowPlay, and it is available for free on GeForce series video cards as part of the GeForce Experience software package.
 ShadowPlay is easy to set up but the features and configuration options are more limited than robust software programs like OBS.
 Including a webcam feed or microphone input is easily done, but that is about all: no options for overlays, streaming is limited to Twitch only, etc. It is a great way to get started with streaming, though, since it doesn’t cost anything (at least for gamers using GeForce cards) and has almost no impact on CPU usage or game performance.

-The HDPlex H5 is the best performing fanless heatsink-case pc, able to cool a wide variety of processors.
-The case measures 13.9×16.9×4.0 inches (LxWxH).
-The H5 case is a heatsink that directs heat from the internal parts to the outside of the case through either 8 or 16 heatpipes.
-It is compatible with all motherboard sizes and processors with TDPs of up to 95W.
-There is space for up to 4 2.5″ storage drives.
-It is compatible with graphics cards or other PCIe expansion cards.
-The case has a 3.5 mm audio jack, 2 USB 3.0 ports, 2 USB 2.0 ports, and a power on/off button on its right side.
-It is compatible with external power supplies.
+The MonsterLabo First is the best performing fanless heatsink-case pc, able to cool a wide variety of processors and graphics cards.
+The case measures 8.1×8.5×17.0 inches (LxWxH).
+The First is built around a large heatsink that absorbs heat from the processor and graphics card through 12 heatpipes.
+It is compatible with Mini-ITX motherboards, processors with TDPs of up to 95W, and graphics cards with up to 160W.
+There is space for up to 3 2.5″ storage drives.
+The case has a headphone jack, microphone jack, 2 USB 3.0 ports, and a power on/off button on its top side.
+It is compatible with internal or external power supplies.

-This configuration includes an Asus motherboard, an Intel i7 processor, 16 GB of DDR4 RAM, an Nvidia GeForce GTX 1070 graphics card, 500 GB of SATA solid state storage, a 330 W external power supply, and Windows 10 Pro.
+This configuration includes a Gigabyte motherboard, an Intel i7 processor, 16 GB of DDR4 RAM, an Nvidia GeForce RTX 2060 graphics card, 500 GB of SATA solid state storage, a 600 W internal power supply, and Windows 10 Pro.

 The i7-8700 processor has the following specs: